-Failure to do so can result in death and/or personal injury.
+Failure to do so can result in death, personal injury and/or property damage.

 NOTE: The speed taps that the manufacture sets from the factory for this product are based on a nominal 400 CFM per ton cooling and the basic mid range on the temperature rise for heating.